Veterans Affairs News and Analysis

 Breaking news covering technology policy and IT development at the Department of Veterans Affairs, ranging from modernization of the VA’s health care system to breaking research into artificial intelligence and machine learning.
 The Veterans Health Administration manages one of the largest health care systems in the U.S., and has been engaged in breaking research into medical care and advanced diagnostics along with broad-reaching programs to modernize its electronic health records system.
 Considering the VA’s scope, reforms to its broader IT infrastructure have wide-reaching implications for the lives of veterans and America’s health care system as a whole.

-USDA and VA are modernizing IT systems to prepare for the digital future.
+EEOC, NARA and VA are accelerating case management modernization to prepare for the digital future.

 The State of the Federal Cyber Workforce report outlines areas for improvement and a new action plan.

 CIO Kurt DelBene stresses the importance of building the agency's vision and workforce upon the fundamental aspects of zero trust.